rmk-repos/annotations-supercharged/README.md

 ```
 Note: You may need the latest version of Quickmenu which supports adding menus to the config.json.
 Here is the Github patch details https://github.com/passivestar/quickmenu/commit/87634d793d40f39af4939bfb927d8e4c00e347fd

-## Features:
-1. Hide Layers
-2. Show Layers
-3. Clear Layers
-4. Set Active Layers
-5. Import color from Color Palette to the layers

-This is my first addon and my first exploration in Python.
-So please expect the unexpected. :)
+**This is my first addon and my first exploration in Python.
+So please expect the unexpected. :)**